jxy/lmtools/cmd/apiproxy/README.md

 ### Common Issues

-1. **"API key required" errors**: Ensure the appropriate environment variables are set
+1. **"API key required" errors**: Ensure the appropriate API key file flags are provided and the files exist
 2. **Model not found**: Check that the model name is in the supported lists
 3. **Connection errors**: Verify network connectivity and proxy settings
 4. **Invalid responses**: Enable debug logging to see raw requests/responses